GagginiLorenzo/Docking_Automation/README.md

 ## Overview

 This project automates the process of molecular docking using AutoDock and Vina.

 It includes scripts to convert PDB files to PDBQT format and to perform docking for receptor-ligand pairs.

 The project aims to streamline the docking process, making it easier to handle multiple receptor-ligand pairs.

-No documentation is available for now, but the scripts are commented for ease of understanding. please feel free to reach out to me if you have any questions or need help with the scripts.
+No documentation is available for now, but the scripts are commented for ease of understanding.

+Please feel free to reach out to me if you have any questions or need help with the scripts.

 It is still in it's initial stages and is being developed further.

 ![alt text](Docking_Automation.png "Title")